shipmonk-rnd/name-collision-detector/README.md

 And in such cases, the test may work when executed in standalone run, but fail when running all the tests together (depending on which class was autoloaded first).
 Therefore, having a collision detector in CI might be useful.

-## Versions
+## Supported PHP versions
-- 1.x
 - PHP 7.2 - PHP 8.2
-  - is very slow, but supports finding function & constant duplicates
-- 2.x
-- - PHP 7.2 - PHP 8.2
-  - fast, support finding only class duplicates